Accelerated optimization algorithms and ordinary differential equations: the convex non Euclidean case: Introduction

-The majority of the literature proposes and studies these second-order ODEs in the Euclidean setting.
-One exception is \cite{KBB15} which generalises the ODE from \cite{SBC16} in a non-Euclidean setting using appropriate Bregman divergences.
-In addition, it proposes a discretization of this ODE that uses a suitable regularising function and inherits the favourable properties of the ODE leading to an accelerated optimization algorithm.
-An alternative way to generalise the ODE from \cite{SBC16} is given in \cite{WRJ21}, which is analysed using Langrangians that contain appropriate Bregman divergences.
+{ The papers we have just discussed, relating ODEs, their numerical discretizations and optimisation algorithms, only consider the Euclidean setting.
+An early important reference that addresses these issues in non-Euclidean contexts is \cite{KBB15}.
+This paper generalises the ODE from \cite{SBC16} using appropriate Bregman divergences and proposes a discretization which uses a suitable regularizing function and inherits the favourable acceleration properties of the ODE.
+An alternative discretisation of this ODE based on variable splitting was very recently proposed in \cite{Mirror26}, while \cite{YXZ25} explained the convergence properties of the algorithm in \cite{KBB15} using the framework of high resolution ODEs \cite{SDJ18,SDS19}.
+An alternative way to generalise the ODE from \cite{SBC16} is given in \cite{WRJ21}, which is analysed using Lagrangians that contain appropriate Bregman divergences.}

 In this work, we provide a novel discretization of the ODE appearing in \cite{KBB15} leading to an accelerated optimization method for the problem \eqref{eq:min} without requiring the use of a regularisation function.
 The proposed method is the natural extension of Nesterov's method in the non-Euclidean setting and corresponds to an additive Runge Kutta discretization of the underlying non-Euclidean ODE.
 Furthermore, we extend the analysis from \cite{KBB15} both for the ODE dynamics as well as their discretizations to be able to deal with scenarios not previously covered, for example in the case of simplex when the minimizer is on the boundary.
 Finally, we make explicit connections between the various non-Euclidean ODEs \citep{KBB15,WRJ21} and optimization algorithms \citep{T08}.